IP WHOIS Lookup

 Finding other IP information

-Searching a WHOIS database of IP addresses works to find out who an IP address is registered to and provide other data when you already have an IP address.
+Searching a WHOIS database of IP addresses works to find out who an IP address is registered to.
+It provides other data when you already have an address and don't need to search with IP.
 However, in some instances, you may need to first find an IP address from a domain in order to search it in the WHOIS lookup tool.

 To find an IP address from a domain, look up the domain in the domain name system with the DNS lookup tool.
-To find a domain from an IP address, use a reverse IP address lookup, or reverse DNS lookup.
+To find a domain from an IP address, instead of a WHOIS IP lookup, use a reverse IP address lookup or reverse DNS lookup.

 What are the Regional Internet Registries?